 execve("/usr/bin/printf", ["printf", "Hello, world!"], 0x7ffdaab444e8 /* 18 vars */) = 0

 fork? exec?
-What syscalls are those? fork requests the kernel to duplicate the current process. exec requests the
+What are those? fork asks the kernel to duplicate the current process. exec asks the kernel

-kernel to replace the current process with a different program, specified at the
+to replace the current process with a different program, specified at the path

 So strace will clones itself with fork, and the process being traced will then